 user$ jupyter notebook

 Create a new Python notebook by selecting the New button in the upper left corner.
 At this point, you can begin using Jupyter Notebook to run H2O Python commands.
+An example notebook follows.

 If your system includes two versions of Anaconda (a global installation and a user-specific installation), be sure to use the User Anaconda.
 Using the Global Anaconda will result in an error when you attempt to run commands in Jupyter Notebook.
 You can verify the version that you are using by running